 “A community thrives by its dedicated individuals”

 words which many volunteers bring to life.

-If you know someone who might fit this description and you would like to nominate them, please submit the nomination form (ink above).
-Please note that serving Federal, Provincial, and Municipal politicians and judges are not eligible and, no posthumous appointments are made.
+If you know someone who might fit this description and you would like to nominate them, please contact or drop by the Municipal office or check our website to obtain a nomination form.
+(Please note that serving Federal, Provincial, and Municipal politicians and judges are not eligible and as well as current staff members.
+No posthumous appointments are made.)